nnabiyev01/NEVER-MIND/README.md

 # NEVER-MIND

-Never Mind is a license plate recognition program that recognizes the plate number of any car anytime.
+Never Mind is a  smart parking app, and one of its key features is an advanced license plate recognition program that can identify the plate number of any car in real-time.
 There is an already built-in program for capturing text from an image which is called a tesseract.
 However, as that program is not designed specifically for that purpose, the success rate with just testing tesseract was less than 5% and the average capture time was more than 10 seconds.
 After our additions, the success rate went up to 90 percent and the average capture time was less than 2 seconds.

 Why did we do it?